WordPress: The Premium CMS That Transforms Your Website

 What are the different types of CMS?

 CMS platforms normally sit in four groups: open‑source systems you host yourself, proprietary hosted platforms that bundle software and hosting, headless CMS that separate content from presentation, and hybrid models that combine features.
 Open‑source solutions like WordPress are highly extensible through plugins and themes, making them flexible for custom projects.
 Proprietary hosted platforms trade flexibility for convenience by providing managed infrastructure.
-Headless CMS suits multi‑channel publishing (web, apps, kiosks) because they expose content via APIs rather than built‑in front ends.
+Headless CMS suits multi‑channel publishing (web, apps, kiosks) because it exposes content via APIs rather than built‑in front ends.
 Your choice depends on technical skill available, compliance needs such as data residency, and whether you prioritise quick setup or long‑term customisation.

 How can a CMS benefit your small or medium-sized business?